-With additional funding streams becoming available in recent years, both at the State and federal levels, the City has positioned itself to take advantage of these opportunities, refocusing priorities in the wake of the coronavirus pandemic towards the development of affordable rental opportunities and the construction of new affordable housing options for low- and moderate-income households.
-In 2024, the City looks forward to LASA breaking ground on its development of 25-units of new rental housing for low-income families.
+With additional funding streams becoming available in recent years, at both state and federal levels, the City has positioned itself to take advantage of these opportunities, refocusing priorities in the wake of the coronavirus pandemic toward the development of affordable rental opportunities and the construction of new affordable housing options for low- and moderate-income households.
+In 2024, the City looks forward to LASA breaking ground on its development of 25 new rental housing units for low-income families.
 The project will culminate a long-time effort to secure \$10.5 million in local, state, and federal funding partnerships to bring this project to fruition.